isabella232/campaign-learn.en/help/tutorial-integrate-with-experience-platform/extract-format-save-data-to-external-account.md

 ---
 title: Create an export workflow (Part 2) - Extract, format, and save data to an external account
-Description: In this second part of the Create an Export Workflow tutorial, you learn how to format the data for export and how to save the data to an external account.
+description: In this second part of the Create an Export Workflow tutorial, you learn how to format the data for export and how to save the data to an external account.
 feature: Data Import/Export, Workflows
 kt: 8160
 thumbnail: 336391.jpg